rugk/borg-cron-helper/README.md

 * more to come…

 ## What's in here?
+* [`borgcron.sh`](borgcron.sh) – Interprets user input, feeds the backup routine.
-* [`borgcron.sh`](borgcron.sh) – Main "runner script".
-Does all stuff when a backup is triggered.
+* [`backup_routine.sh`](core/backup_routine.sh) Main script.
+Does all stuff, when a backup is triggered.
-* [`borgcron_start.sh`](borgcron_start.sh) – Header file with config options for a specific backup.
-This calls [`borgcron.sh`](borgcron.sh) internally.
+* [`good-backup`](config/good-backup) – Example configuration file for one backup.
+Please use this template, to add your backup(s)!
-* [`checklastbackup.sh`](checklastbackup.sh) – Script, which you can execute at login (Add to your `.bashrc` file or so), which notifies you when a backup has failed.
+* [`checklastbackup.sh`](core/checklastbackup.sh) – Script, which you can execute at login (Add to your `.bashrc` file or so), which notifies you when a backup has failed.
 Otherwise it remains silent.
-* [`cronsizecache.sh`](cronsizecache.sh) – Small one-liner to cache the size of the dir where backups are stored. (useful for remote backup servers) You can then include the result with `cat` in your login script.
+* [`cronsizecache.sh`](core/cronsizecache.sh) – Small one-liner to cache the size of the dir where backups are stored. (useful for remote backup servers) You can then include the result with `cat` in your login script.
-* [`databasedump.sh`](databasedump.sh) – Dumps one or several databases into a dir/file.
+* [`databasedump.sh`](core/databasedump.sh) – Dumps one or several databases into a dir/file.
 Make sure, that this script and the dump dir are only readable by your backup user.
 Script might have to be executed with higher privileges (i.e. root) for creating the backup.